AradhyaNepal/PocketA3/README.md

   - Obviously, the backend and the Native Android remain in the maintenance phase.

 On 2025 May 1 I will Archive this project, and this project always remains "public".

-And will decide whether I will create a separate private repo and move this project to production, or drop the project since the initial aim was only learning, not about creating something for production.
+Then I will decide whether I will create a separate private repo by forking this repo where I will start this project to be moved to the production on AppStore and Playstore.
+OR MOST PROBABLY,
+I will not fork the project and move to production.
+I got enough learning from this project, now it's time to do teaching and earn money out of it.
+Because I sacrificed my 2024 teaching Aim for this project.